JorgenRingen/microservice-samples/README.md

 ```

 ### Testing
 A JUnit testsuite for the REST-api can be found in the `./tests` directory.
 The test-suite verifies all operations of the API and the functional flow.
-Tests can be executed by running `mvn test` in the `./tests` directory.
+Tests can be executed by running `mvn test` in the `./tests` directory (requires running application and database).

 ## Application Principles
 Each application should be implemented according to relevant principles in [The Twelve Factor Aps](https://12factor.net/).

-The motivation here is to provide somewhat production-ready sample applications, so here are some loosely defined requirements for each application:
+The motivation here is to provide somewhat production-ready cloud-native sample applications, so here are some loosely defined requirements for each application:
 - Contain a README.md that explains how to build and run the application and pre-requisites
 - Configuration should be overridable by the environment and not hardcoded in the application
 - Should have some form of testing (integration tests and/or junit tests)